Club and Organization Policies

 In order to remain in good standing with the university and remain officially recognized, student clubs and organizations must abide by the following policies:

-- Annual registration through Cougar Life is required to receive the benefits of club/organization recognition, including remaining an active club or organization and annual SGA funding.
+- Bi-annual registration through Cougar Life is required to receive the benefits of club/organization recognition, including remaining an active club or organization and annual SGA funding.

 - The purpose, objectives and activities of the club or organization must be consistent with the objectives, mission and values of the University of Saint Francis and with all municipal, state and federal laws.

 - The club or organization will not discriminate or harass on the basis of race, creed, national origin, sex, age, handicap, veteran status, or religion in the selection of its members or in its programs unless federal or state laws allow for such exceptions.

 - The club or organization agrees to register and gain approval of all fundraising activities with Student Affairs consistent with the Fundraising Policy.

 - Every voting member of the club or organization must be currently enrolled as a student at the University of Saint Francis, or in the case of campus organizations, must be a current faculty or staff member.